 Skin gets its color by deposition of melanin, produced by melanocytes.
-Skin color has become more important in women’s life because of the social stigma of being white or fair.
 There are many topical depigmenting agents such as hydroquinone, glycolic acid, arbutin, kojic acid, Vitamin C, Vitamin E and niacinamide.
+But the most effective and complaint way to bring a glow to your face is by taking systemic oral/IV Glutathione.

 Glutathione for skin lightening is taken either topical, oral and IV injections.